 If you decide to register it in another country, you’ll want to do as much legal research as possible and consider hiring an immigration lawyer.

 Where you register your business will also determine what kind of licenses you need and any other special documentation.
 That could mean more permits, tax forms to fill out, and much more.

 If all of this seems over your head, there’s no shame in reaching out to an accountant or lawyer to help guide you through the difficult parts.
 You’d hate to be six months into your business to realize you filed a tax form incorrectly and now you’re facing heavy penalties.

 That’s all without mentioning visas and immigration rules that can vary country by country.

 Are some countries better than others for my digital nomad adventure?

 The short answer is: yes, definitely.
-You might have the perfect idea of becoming a digital nomad in Europe, walking the streets of the beautiful cities and visiting priceless works of art.
+You might have the perfect idea of becoming a digital nomad in Europe, walking the streets of beautiful cities, and visiting priceless works of art.